FedorKhaletskiy/OpenWeatherSDK/README.md

 ## <a id="title1">Installation</a>

-- .NET CLI `dotnet add package FKhaletskiy.SDK.OpenWeatherApiSDK --version 1.0.0 `
+- .NET CLI `dotnet add package FKhaletskiy.OpenWeatherApiSDK --version 1.0.0`
-- Package Manager `NuGet\Install-Package FKhaletskiy.SDK.OpenWeatherApiSDK -Version 1.0.0`
+- Package Manager `NuGet\Install-Package FKhaletskiy.OpenWeatherApiSDK -Version 1.0.0`
-- PackageReference `<PackageReference Include="FKhaletskiy.SDK.OpenWeatherApiSDK" Version="1.0.0" />`
+- PackageReference `<PackageReference Include="FKhaletskiy.OpenWeatherApiSDK" Version="1.0.0" />`
 - Or you can use "Manage NuGet çackages" in the Microsoft Visual Studio UI

 ## <a id="title2">Preparation</a>